-The truth about Brown Marmorated Stink Bug control is that total stink bug extermination may not always be a realistic endeavor because stink bugs are flying insects and they don’t respond to pesticide the same way other insects do.
+The truth about Brown Marmorated Stink Bug control is that total stink bug extermination may not always be realistic because stink bugs are flying insects and don’t respond to pesticides like other insects.
 That being said, most of our customers report seeing a big difference after receiving a single professional treatment.

 Prevent stink bugs in your home

 Since completely eradicating stink bugs and many other flying insects isn’t a realistic endeavor, we suggest you focus on how to best keep stink bugs out of the house.
-This means paying close attention to those areas around your house where the stink bugs were able to gain access, and ensuring that your home’s exterior stays in sound condition.
+This means paying close attention to those areas around your house where the stink bugs could gain access and ensuring that your home’s exterior stays in sound condition.

 Additionally, we recommend regular pest control treatment to keep stink bugs and other infestations at bay.
-The majority of our new customers choose our Home Protection Plan, because it includes quarterly, year-round treatment for the pests that are giving you grief.
-It’s great for warding off seasonal infestations because it targets them during their seasonal fall and spring migration at the home.
+Most of our new customers choose our Home Protection Plan because it includes quarterly, year-round treatment for the pests that give you grief.
+It’s great for warding off seasonal infestations because it targets them at home during their seasonal fall and spring migration.

 Early intervention is crucial for effective stink bug extermination

-When stink bugs are first spotted in or around a home, it’s a clear indication fall has arrived or is just around the corner.
+When stink bugs are first spotted in or around a home, it indicates fall has arrived or is just around the corner.
 Stink bugs are seasonal invaders and fly in to overwinter inside the cracks and crevices of a structure.
 Stink bugs tend to follow the same flight pattern from year to year and can get progressively worse if left untreated.

 Stink Bug Treatment

-We’ve treated homes all over the Portland, Vancouver, and Camas areas for stink bugs.
-We use our knowledge and expertise to search in areas around your home where stink bugs are most likely to gain access, so we can identify their source and treat them accordingly.
+We’ve treated homes throughout the Portland, Vancouver, and Camas areas for stink bugs.
+We use our knowledge and expertise to search areas around your home where stink bugs are most likely to gain access so we can identify their source and treat them accordingly.

-The best pest control simply must include long-term solutions to prevent further infestations, damage to your home, and stress for you and your loved ones.
-Aspen Pest Control’s commitment to the community includes not only the best in pest control, but the value of having true peace of mind.
-We know how busy life can be, so our goal is to give you one less thing to worry about, and just a little more time to focus on the things and people that you love.
+The best pest control must include long-term solutions to prevent further infestations, damage to your home, and stress for you and your loved ones.
+Aspen Pest Control’s commitment to the community includes the best in pest control and the value of having true peace of mind.
+We know how busy life can be, so our goal is to give you one less thing to worry about and a little more time to focus on the things and people you love.

 Secure your home from stink bugs